Redwood Summer Chapter 5 (repost)

 Redwood Summer Part III Chapter 12

 ...you don't want to be caught on the wrong side...
-Jason hurried through downtown San Jose and dodged around other pedestrians along East Santa Clara Street.
-The glaring, late summer sun heated him from above and the unfamiliar tightness of his necktie stifled him.
-He loosened its knot and unbuttoned his collar as he moved … Continue reading Redwood Summer Part III Chapter 12
+Jason hurried along East Santa Clara Street under the glaring, late summer sun as he dodged around other pedestrians.
+He turned left onto South Market Street, moved quickly for another block, then came to an oval island of grass and trees two and a half … Continue reading Redwood Summer Part III Chapter 12

 Redwood Summer Chapter 11

 “You don’t believe me, do you?”
-Phil accused.
-“I don’t know, Phil,” Larry said, “that all sounds pretty off the wall.
+Phil said with frustration.
+“I don’t know, Phil,” Larry doubted, “that all sounds pretty off the wall.
 And how do you know anyway?”
-“The information is out there,” Phil said importantly, then he leaned forward across the table, “and anyone can find out if they’re willing to look beyond the establishment … Continue reading Redwood Summer Chapter 11
+“The information is out there,” Phil stressed, then he leaned forward across the table, “and anyone can find out if they’re willing to look beyond the … Continue reading Redwood Summer Chapter 11

 Redwood Summer Chapter 10